Visualize and analyze your data and manage all things Elastic Stack.

 Kibana is designed to use Elasticsearch as a data source.
 Think of Elasticsearch as the engine that stores and processes the data, with Kibana sitting on top.

-From the home page, Kibana provides these options for getting data in:
+From the home page, Kibana provides these options for adding data:

 - Add a sample data set and take Kibana for a test drive without loading data yourself.

 Kibana uses an index pattern to tell it which Elasticsearch indices to explore.
-If you add sample data or run a built-in tutorial, you get an index pattern for free, and are good to start exploring.
-If you load your own data, you can create an index pattern in Management.
+If you add upload a file, run a built-in tutorial, or add sample data, you get an index pattern for free, and are good to start exploring.
+If you load your own data, you can create an index pattern in Stack Management.

 Explore & queryedit